jwarkentin/node-monkey/README.md

 It captures anything that would normally be logged to the terminal, converts it to JSON and passes it to the browser where it can be logged in the console for inspection.

+The motivation for this project came from trying to debug a Node server I wrote that used websockets.
+I found it problematic trying to inspect objects with the terminal.
+I tried using the built-in debugging that works with the [Chrome Developer Tools plugin](https://github.com/joyent/node/wiki/using-eclipse-as-node-applications-debugger) for Eclipse.
+Unfortunately, I ran into a problem where setting breakpoints to inspect objects would cause the server to stop responding to heartbeats and cause the client to disconnect.
+This would entirely mess up my debugging efforts.
+All I really needed to do was have a good way to inspect objects.
+I searched Google and found projects like [node-inspector](https://github.com/dannycoates/node-inspector), which doesn't work with the latest versions of Node, and [node-codein](http://thomashunter.name/blog/nodejs-console-object-debug-inspector/) which has many bugs.
+And neither works with Firefox.
+And node-monkey was born!

 Installation
 ------------